 The Administration Division is the hub of the Early County Sheriff's Office.
-Supervised by Tammy Pfalzgraff, the division handles matters involving everything from health and retirement benefits, to the office's financial budget.
-Two non-sworn employees, which operate out of the Early County Court house, are in the division and are responsible for the agency's records, including the disbursement of records to the Clerk of Court, traffic citations, civil processes; and warrants.
-The Sheriff's administration assistant oversees the financial budget including accounts payable, payroll and department purchases.
+The division handles matters involving everything from health and retirement benefits to the office's financial budget.
+Two non-sworn employees, which operate out of the Early County Courthouse, are in the division and are responsible for the agency's records, including the disbursement of records to the Clerk of Court, civil processes, and warrants.
+The Sheriff's administrative assistant oversees the financial budget including accounts payable, payroll and department purchases.

 The Uniform Patrol division is the first line of service to the citizens of Early County.
-It is staffed by 18 patrol deputies and supervised by Captain Randal English and Major Sandra Martin.
+It is staffed by 12 patrol deputies and supervised by Major Sandra Martin.
 Patrol deputies with marked vehicles provide awareness of twenty-four hours protection with an emphasis towards Community Oriented Policing.

 The protection of our county and its citizens are our top priority.
 Patrol division conducts traffic stops and write citations for traffic violations.
 We also assist in all emergency calls.
 These men and women in uniform represent professional law enforcement that is here to help the community.
 Early County Sheriff's Office Uniform Patrol Division respond rapidly in serving the citizens of Early County.
 We strive to do this in a respectful manner.